Not a Plane in the Sky

 Good morning!

-Today we’re taking a look at records from Madonna and Peter Murphy
+Today we’re taking a quick look at records from Jesus and Mary Chain and Kitchens of Distinction

 I’ve started doing some quick hits of each matchup and posting them directly to the page.
 Some will be longer, some won’t, and some might just be a handful of sentences.
 There’ll probably definitely be some typos.